golang/tools/gopls/doc/features/diagnostics.md

 }
 ```

-### `StubMissingCalledFunction`: Generate missing methods from function calls
+### `StubMissingCalledFunction`: Generate missing method from function calls

 When you attempt to call a method on a type that does not have that method,
 the compiler will report an error like “type X has no field or method Y”.
 In this scenario, gopls now offers a quick fix to generate a stub declaration of
 the missing method on that concrete type.
-The correct signature is inferred
+The the stub method's signature is inferred
 from the method call.

 Consider the following code where `Foo` does not have a method `bar`: